mautic/user-documentation/docs/contacts/manage_contacts.rst

 Load Event
 **********

 As the JS tracking request is loaded asynchronously, you can ask JS to call a function when a request is loaded.
-To do that, define a onload function in options like this:
+To do that, define a ``onload`` function in options like this:

 ``mt('send', 'pageview', {email: 'my@example.com', firstname: 'John'}, {onload: function() { alert("Tracking request is loaded"); }});``

-Tracking Pixel
+Tracking pixel
 **************

 It is recommended to use the tracking script with CORS properly configured instead of the tracking pixel.
 If that is not possible for whatever reason, the tracking pixel can be used.
 The tracking pixel uses third party cookies for tracking.